2005 NRL Grand Final: Background

 The 2005 NRL season was the 98th season of professional rugby league football in Australia and the eighth run by the National Rugby League.
 The lineup of clubs remained unchanged from the previous year, with fifteen teams contesting the 2005 Telstra Premiership.
 The fourth-placed Wests Tigers and fifth-placed North Queensland Cowboys had both reached their first premiership decider.
 The two teams had met three times during the season, with North Queensland winning by 44–20 in round six, though the Wests Tigers went in having won the previous two, including a 50–6 victory in the first week of the finals series.

 Wests Tigers

 The Wests Tigers played in their first grand final in their sixth season.
 Only centre Paul Whatuira and full-back Brett Hodgson had previously played in a grand final.
 Whatuira won with Penrith in 2003, while Hodgson had lost with Parramatta in 2001.
-The Wests Tigers had no State of State of Origin representative players in their team.
-However, their fullback, Brett Hodgson was the 2005 regular season's top point-scorer with 250 points, however he would have a remarkable finals series scoring 58 points, and finished the 2005 season with 308 points in 28 matches.
+The Wests Tigers had no State of Origin representative players in their team.
+However, their fullback, Brett Hodgson was the 2005 regular season's top point-scorer with 250 points.
+He would have a remarkable finals series scoring 58 points, and finished the 2005 season with 308 points in 28 matches.

 The Wests Tigers went into the game as favourites to win, after comprehensively defeating the North Queensland Cowboys in week one of the finals, 50–6, then defeating the Brisbane Broncos 34–6 in week two of the finals, and then upsetting the St. George Illawarra Dragons in the preliminary final 20–12.